MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 Specifying a reprompt string is useful when user input can fail to satisfy a prompt, either because it is in a format that the prompt can not parse, such as "tomorrow" for a number prompt, or the input fails a validation criteria.
 The number prompt can interpret a wide variety of input, such as "twelve" or "one quarter", as well as "12" and "0.25".

-The local is an optional parameter on certain prompts, like **NumberPrompt**.
+The locale is an optional parameter on certain prompts, like **NumberPrompt**.
 This can help the prompt parse input more accurately, but is not required.

 # [C#](#tab/csharp)